-3.1 Morphological analysis
+3.1 Morphological Analysis

-The CuO NWs morphology was investigated at different oxidation temperatures of 450°C, 500°C, 550°C and time of 2-4h.
-Figure 1 shows the SEM images of CuO NWs growth process monitoring.
-The nanowires started to grow with minor distributed nanowires at a temperature of 450°C for 2h as shown in Figure 1a.
-Figure 1b shows the nanowires growth increased at the same temperature for 4h.
-When the temperature is increased to 500°C for 2 and 4h, the nanowire was grown with increasing density and length as shown in Fig's 1b and c respectively.
-As the temperature increased to 550°C for 2h and 4h, the lower density of nanowires growth was found as shown in Fig.1 e and f respectively.
+The CuO NWs morphology was investigated at different oxidation temperatures of 450°C, 500°C, and 550°C and time of 2-4h.
+Figure 1 shows the scanning electron microscope (SEM) images of CuO NWs growth process monitoring.
+The nanowires started to grow with minor distributed nanowires at a temperature of 450°C for 2h as shown in Figure 1(a).
+Figure 1(b) shows the nanowires growth increased at the same temperature for 4h.
+When the temperature is increased to 500°C for 2 and 4h, the nanowire was grown with increasing density and length as shown in Figure 1(b) and 1(c) respectively.
+As the temperature increased to 550°C for 2h and 4h, the lower density of nanowires growth was found as shown in Figure 1(e) and 1(f) respectively.

-Fig. 1 SEM images of CuO NWs grown at various temperatures and times (a,b) 450°C,2h,4h; (c,d) 500°C,2h,4h; (e,f) 550°C, 2h,4h.
+Figure 1.
+SEM images of CuO NWs grown at various temperatures and times (a,b) 450°C,2h,4h; (c,d) 500°C,2h,4h; (e,f) 550°C, 2h,4h.

-Figure.
-2 shows the top view (a and c) and tilted 40° (b and d) of SEM images for the typical as-synthesized CuO nanowires.
-Figures 2b and 2d images are revealed a long, thin, and vertically aligned on the substrate surface.
-The measured sizes of these wires are between 100 and 150 nm in diameter and its lengthis greater than 10μm.
+Figure 2 shows the top view (a and c) and tilted 40° (b and d) of SEM images for the typical assynthesized CuO nanowires.
+Figure 2(b) and 2(d) images revealed a long, thin, and vertically aligned CuO nanowires on the substrate surface.
+The measured sizes of these wires are between 100 and 150 nm in diameter and its length is greater than 10μm.
 Two different diameters can be observed along the wires.
 The bottom half diameter is the vertically aligned wires which were previously measured.
-Thesecond top half is the long, uniform, crossing over and finediameters of the nanowires, which could be having a large aspect ratio.
+The second top half is the long, uniform, crossing over and fine diameters of the nanowires, which could be having a large aspect ratio.

-Fig. 2 SEM images of as-synthesized CuO NWs grown at constant temperature and various times. (a,b) 500°C, 6h; (c,d) 500°C, 8h respectively.
+Figure 2.
+SEM images of as-synthesized CuO NWs grown at constant temperature and various times. (a,b) 500°C, 6h; (c,d) 500°C, 8h respectively.

 The benefit of this work is to obtain CuO NWs with diameters range of 50-100 nm and 10-20 μ m long (large aspect ratio about 500).
 Vertical CuO nanowires were grown in a simple oxidation process.
-This product could be controllable and scalable for some application.
-The optimum temperature and time are 500°C and 6-8h respectively to grow vertically aligned CuO NWs from copper foil were found.
+This product is controllable and scalable for some application.
+The optimum temperature and time needed in order to grow vertically aligned CuO NWs from copper foil is 500°C and 6-8h respectively.

-3.2 Structural analysis
+3.2 Structural Analysis

-Figure 3 shows a typical XRD pattern of the copper foil was oxidized at 500°C for 6h and 8h in atmospheric air, respectively.
+Figure 3(a) and 3(b) show a typical XRD pattern of the copper foil oxidized at 500°C for 6h and 8h respectively in atmospheric air.
 It can be seen that there are two phases of copper oxide in both figures.
 These phases are indexed as CuO and Cu2O relative to the PDF files No. 05-0661 and 05-666 respectively.
-Figure 3a shows the XRD pattern of copper foil oxidized at 500°C for 6 hours.
+Figure 3(a) shows the XRD pattern of copper foil oxidized at 500°C for 6 hours.
 In this figure, Cu2O peaks are the dominant compared to the CuO peaks.
 This is because, during the Cu foil oxidation, Cu2O film was firstly formed before the growing of the CuO NWs.
-Figure 3b shows the XRD pattern of copper foil oxidized at 500°C for 8 hours.Mixed phases are also observed in this figure for CuO and Cu2O with higher intensity of CuO.Therefore, it is possible to fabricate visible light photodetector which based on the preferred and dominated CuO NWs structure shown in Fig.3b.
+Figure 3(b) shows the XRD pattern of copper foil oxidized at 500°C for 8 hours.
+Mixed phases are also observed in this figure for CuO and Cu2O with higher intensity of CuO.
+Therefore, it is possible to fabricate visible light photodetector based on the preferred and dominated CuO NWs structure shown in Figure 3(b).